 Thousands of plant species parasitize trees.
 Most do the dirty deed in the soil, infecting the host at root-root contacts or parasitizing their mycorrhizal fungi.
 For most of them, although the botanical aspects have been studied (anatomy, physiology, evolution, etc.), not much is generally known about the impacts to trees in terms of damage and growth loss.
+Others, the mistletoes, parasitize aerial stems and branches and are better known.

 Direct root-root parasites